ryankarlos/AWS-ML-services/projects/forecast/README.md

 Create a predictor (an Amazon Forecast model) that is trained using the target time series.
 You can use predictors to generate forecasts based on your time-series data.

-As per [AWS docs](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-predictor.html), the following paramters are passed into the custom functions for creating the predictor
+Amazon Forecast requires the  Dataset group, Forecast frequency and Forecast horizon inputs when training a predictor [2] Hence these are passed into the custom functions for creating the predictor, with the following settings:

 * Dataset group (defined previously)
 * Forecast frequency – The granularity of your forecasts (in this case daily).
 * Forecast horizon – The number of time steps being forecasted (in this case, set this to 35 days)

 This custom function calls the forecast.create_predictor method and sets the AutoML parameter to _True_.
-However, this can also be upgraded to AutoPredictor as detailed [here](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-predictor.html) and is suggested as the preferred method by AWS
->AutoPredictor is the default and preferred method to create a predictor with Amazon Forecast.
-AutoPredictor creates predictors by applying the optimal combination of algorithms for each time series in your dataset.
+However, this can also be upgraded to AutoPredictor and is suggested by AWS as the preferred method, since the predictors created are more accurate compared with those created via manual selection [2].
+AutoPredictor achieves this by selecting the optimal combination of models for the time series in the dataset.
-Predictors created with AutoPredictor are generally more accurate than predictors created with AutoML or manual selection."

 ```python